-- 2 to 4 tbsp toasted sesame seeds (optional)
+- 2 to 4 tablespoon toasted sesame seeds (optional)

-- In the bowl of a stand mixer, combine 1/3 cup hot water (about 110 degrees F) with the yeast, 1 tbsp of the flour, and 1 tbsp of the sugar.
+- In the bowl of a stand mixer, combine ⅓ cup hot water (about 110 degrees F) with the yeast, 1 tablespoon of the flour, and 1 tablespoon of the sugar.
 Whisk gently.
 Cover with a towel and leave aside for 10 minutes until bubbly.